torvalds/linux/Documentation/virtual/kvm/amd-memory-encryption.rst

 The SEV guest key management is handled by a separate processor called the AMD Secure Processor (AMD-SP).
-Firmware running inside the AMD-SP provides a secure key management interface to perform common hypervisor activities such as encrypting bootstrap code, snapshot, migrating and debugging the guest.
+Firmware running inside the AMD-SP provides a secure key management interface to perform common hypervisor activities such as encrypting bootstrap code, snapshot, migrating and deging the guest.
 For more information, see the SEV Key Management spec [api-spec]_

 KVM implements the following commands to support common lifecycle events of SEV